quaziashfaq/notes/readme.md

 The most important thing I learned is taking notes what I learned. :-)

-Otherwise all are in the air and got blown away!!
+Otherwise all are in the air and get blown away!!

 - [Linux](./linux/readme.md)
 - [Backup](./backup/readme.md)